 Our board of directors adopted, and our stockholders approved, our 2007 Equity Compensation Plan in December 2007 and January 2008, respectively, for the purpose of attracting key employees, directors and consultants, inducing them to remain with us and encouraging them to increase their efforts to make our business more successful.
-The plan will be amended, restated and renamed immediately prior to the listing of our common stock on the NASDAQ Global Market in the form of the 2013 Equity Compensation Plan, to reflect our anticipated public offering.
-All future equity awards will be made pursuant to the terms of the 2013 Equity Compensation Plan as in effect at the time granted.
+The plan will be amended, restated and renamed immediately prior to the listing of our common stock on the NASDAQ Global Market in the form of the 2013 Equity Compensation Plan, to reflect this offering.
+All future equity awards will be made pursuant to the terms of the 2013 Equity Compensation Plan (as described below), provided that all awards previously granted under the 2007 Equity Compensation Plan shall continue to be governed by the terms of the plan as in effect at the time granted.
 Certain differences between our 2007 Equity Compensation Plan and our 2013 Equity Compensation Plan are summarized below.
 As of March 31, 2013, options to purchase 2,792,169 shares of our common stock at a weighted average exercise price per share of \$8.54 were issuable upon exercise of options under the 2007 Equity Compensation Plan.

 The 2013 Equity Compensation Plan will provide for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, deferred shares and other equity-based awards.
-We will initially reserve 6,107,831 shares of common stock for issuance pursuant to our 2013 Equity Compensation Plan, subject to adjustment as set forth in the plan, of which 3,315,662 shares of common stock will be available for future issuance.
+We have initially reserved 6,107,831 shares of common stock for issuance pursuant to our 2013 Equity Compensation Plan, subject to adjustment as set forth in the plan, of which 3,315,662 shares of common stock will be available for future issuance.
 This summary is qualified in its entirety by the detailed provisions of our 2013 Equity Compensation Plan, which is filed as an exhibit to the registration statement of which this prospectus forms a part.